-I love using Bob’s Red Mill products when I bake.
+I love using Bob’s Red Mill products when I bake and this post was sponsored by Bob’s Red Mill.
 Their quality has proven itself time and again.
 Bob’s Red Mill Organic Whole Wheat Flour has all of the nutritious bran and germ still intact, and it contains vitamins, minerals, and protein.
 The organic all-purpose flour is the same high protein flour used by professional bakers.
 It produces a light and airy texture in baked goods such as this coffee cake.
-You can click here for a Bob’s Red Mill coupon.

 What is your favorite way to celebrate the holiday season?
 Baking is a special part of my family traditions, and this Gingerbread Coffee Cake will be included in our holiday baking from now on!